Scott Beaulier

-Scott Beaulier is an American economist and academic administrator who is Dean of Business and Professor of Economics for the University of Wyoming's College of Business.
+Scott Beaulier is an American economist and academic administrator who serves as the H.A.
+(Dave) True Family Dean of Business and Professor of Economics for the University of Wyoming's College of Business.
 He was previously Dean of North Dakota State University's College of Business.
-Earlier in his career, he served as Executive Director at the Center for the Study of Economic Liberty in the W. P. Carey School of Business at Arizona State University, Executive Director of the Manuel H. Johnson Center for Political Economy and Chair of Economics & Finance at Troy University, and as a Department Chair of Economics at Mercer University.
+Earlier in his career, he served as executive director at the Center for the Study of Economic Liberty in the W. P. Carey School of Business at Arizona State University, Executive Director of the Manuel H. Johnson Center for Political Economy and Chair of Economics & Finance at Troy University, and as a Department Chair of Economics at Mercer University.

 Early life and education

 A first-generation college student, Beaulier was born and raised in Iron Mountain, Michigan, hometown of Tom Izzo and Steve Mariucci.

 He attended Northern Michigan University in Marquette, Michigan and became interested in economics when he took a course taught by David Prychitko.
 After completing a B.A.
 (2000) in economics and history at NMU, Beaulier attended George Mason University where he earned an M.A. and a Ph.D.
-(2000) in economics.
+(2004) in economics.
 His dissertation focused on economic development and the role robust institutions play in human flourishing and was supervised by Peter Boettke.